joomla/accessibility/docs/tutorials/tools_color.md

 WCAG 2.0 requires that there is sufficient luminance contrast between text and background color:

-* **Success criteria 1.4.3 Contrast (Minimum)**: The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following: (Level AA)
+* **Success criteria 1.4.3 Contrast (Minimum)** (Level AA): The visual presentation of text and images of text has a contrast ratio of at least 4.5:1, except for the following:
   - Large Text: Large-scale text and images of large-scale text have a contrast ratio of at least 3:1; […]

-* **Success criteria 1.4.6 Contrast (Enhanced)**: The visual presentation of text and images of text has a contrast ratio of at least 7:1, except for the following: (Level AAA)
+* **Success criteria 1.4.6 Contrast (Enhanced)** (Level AAA): The visual presentation of text and images of text has a contrast ratio of at least 7:1, except for the following:
   - Large Text: Large-scale text and images of large-scale text have a contrast ratio of at least 4.5:1; […]"

 ## Color tools list